Sensor (album): Recording

 Camouflage recruited three different production teams for the recording of Sensor to produce different results for each recording.
 Rob Kirwan and the band Toy worked on the album in London, while Gerret Freirichs worked from Hamburg.
 Heiko Maile also worked on the album from his studio in Stuttgart.
 The producers each sent completed tracks via the Internet and the band's website.

 Following additional delays, Camouflage signed with Polydor in February 2002 and continued work on the album.
 However, Rob Kirwan and Toy retracted from the project late in 2002, causing more delays to the completion of the album.
-Nevertheless, following a long period of time, energy, and patience, the album was finally completed in 2003.
+Nevertheless, the album was finally completed in 2003.

 Promotion

 Two singles came from the record.
 The first, "Me and You", was released in April 2003 and reached #53 on the German charts.
 "I Can't Feel You" was issued in August 2003 and charted at #75 in Germany.
 The third single "Perfect" was cancelled due to the poor chart performances of the other two singles.